Curated by Prof. Tomma Abts

 Size: Variable

-During the presentation of the same name, foraging there was a performance in which the connection between humans and nature was symbolized by repotting plants.
-This performance found its way into the science fiction film Amber, which was created in collaboration with the artist Nora Zielinski and was part of the exhibition.
-Visitors could observe the progress of the plants throughout the exhibition period and enjoy the harvested herbs and salads at the end.
+During the exhibition, a performance took place in which repotting plants symbolized the connection between humans and nature.
+The action was integrated into the science fiction film Amber, created in collaboration with the artist Nora Zielinski.
+Visitors could follow the plants’ growth throughout the exhibition and later use the harvested herbs and salads.

 Medium: Film

-Amber tells the story of two survivors in a dystopian world who have found refuge in a tunnel where they cultivate plants.
-Their life on the razor’s edge between survival and memory, as well as their interaction with art in a museum, raises questions about the meaning of survival, memory, and the role of art in post-apocalyptic times.
-The work is a two-channel video installation, consisting of a film about the two survivors and another film about the opening performance.
+Amber follows two survivors in a dystopian world who have taken refuge in a tunnel to cultivate plants.
+Their life on the edge between survival and memory, as well as their encounter with art in a museum, raises questions about the meaning of survival, memory, and the role of art in post-apocalyptic times.

 Medium: High-tech textiles, ingredients, straps, ribbons, raised beds, wood